tbaltus/phidget_ros/README.md

 # Topics of interest

-You can retrieve orientations of the sensors
+You can retrieve orientations of the sensors in the topic below

 ```
 /EE_cartesian_orientation